rosendolu/cursor-rules-deploy/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🌟 Show Your Support

-If you find this tool helpful, please consider giving it a star on GitHub!
-It helps make the project more visible and encourages further development.

 ## 📫 Contact